- Future Students

 Eastern Washington University is located in Cheney, just 17 miles from Spokane, and our presence can be felt throughout the Northwest.
 Seventy-six percent of our alumni live and work in Washington state, and Eastern's mission fosters community involvement and collaboration among faculty, staff and students.
 EWU is an important part of our region's economy and way of life.

-Eastern's beautiful 300-acre campus sits just minutes from more than 20 lakes, rolling mountains and the Turnbull National Wildlife refuge, all of which offer fishing, hiking, biking, boating, wildlife viewing and more.
+Eastern's beautiful 300-acre campus sits just minutes from more than 20 lakes, rolling mountains and the Turnbull National Wildlife refuge.
+Fishing, hiking, biking, boating, and wildlife viewing are some of the many wonderful outdoor activities available in the region.
 This unique geographic positioning allows students the serenity to focus on their studies, the spirit of a small college town, the renowned recreational opportunities of the Northwest and the invaluable internship possibilities, civic involvement and cultural activities offered by a major metropolitan area.

 Like us on Graduate Studies at EWU